What is the Fair Jobs Code?

 - grants, and subsequent grant agreements.

-Revisions to the code will become operative on 1 September 2024.
+Revisions to the code became operative on 1 September 2024.

 Complying with the code